 All construction work on DeLury Square, Pearl Street Playground, Burling Slip, and Titanic Park has been completed.
-Some environmental mitigation work is pending.
+Environmental mitigation work related to Burling Slip is pending.
+During the quarter we processed and paid over \$55,000 for work associated with Titanic Park.

-One reimbursement request totaling approximately \$55,000 has been processed and paid this quarter.
-Payment of a reimbursement request totaling approximately \$91,000 is on hold due to reporting issues.
-We are working with the City of New York Department of Parks and Recreation to resolve these issues.
+A reimbursement request totaling approximately \$91,000 is on hold due to reporting issues.
+We are still working with the City of New York Department of Parks and Recreation to resolve these issues.
 No additional reimbursement requests were received this quarter.
-Final reimbursement requests are pending.